AlfredoSystems/Spin-Hardware/README.md

 # Spin-Hardware
 Control system PCB files for The Greatest Danger and The Greatest Challenge.
 This Repo includes KiCAD projects for two boards, "Spin-Sonic" and "Spin-Eggman".
 "Spin-Sonic" is the main control board with RF, sensing, and the main MCU.
 "Spin-Eggman" is a power distribution board used to compactly mount the main switch, bulk capacitors, and battery connectors.

-> ⚠️ While it's totally ok to do, I don't recommend anyone reproduce these exact boards for technical reasons.
+> ⚠️ While it's cool with us, I don't recommend anyone reproduce these exact boards.
 Learn more at the bottom of this page.

 <p align="">
 <img src="images/TGD-Electronics.jpg"  height="250px"><img src="images/Spin-Sonic-PCB.png"  height="250px">